proxer/ProxerLibJava/README.md

 As you have seen, you use the `execute` method for asynchronous requests with callbacks.
 If you want to execute the request synchronous, you can use the `executeSynchronized` method.
-This is useful if you want to manage the threading yourself or if you are on an background thread already (e.g. `AsyncTask`, `IntentService`).
+This is useful if you want to manage the threading yourself or if you are on a background thread already (e.g. `AsyncTask`, `IntentService`).

 A synchronous query for the latest News looks like this: